 Can you imagine what life would be like without fairy tales?

-Stories can not only be a powerful tool for persuading and connecting with people but the good ones; well told, are remembered.
+Stories are not only be a powerful tool for persuading and connecting with people but the good ones; well told, are remembered.
 They play a significant role in inspiring thought, feeling and action; especially in business presentations.

 Uri Hasson at Princeton University suggests that during the telling of a story, the brains of storytellers and their listeners activate the same regions of the brain, in the same way.

 Can you imagine how valuable that is for impact in business presentations.

 We’ve been telling each other stories for thousands of years